Skip to main content

 Recommendations on Age Verification for Publishers

-Article 8 of the GDPR states applicable conditions to child consent:
+Article 8 of the GDPR states the applicable conditions for child consent:

 • Processing of personal data of a child is lawful where the child is at least 16.